Duncan Shouler Chief Winemaker

 Duncan has always loved science and the outdoors.
 Winemaking in Marlborough allows him to enjoy his two passions every day.

-Growing up in England and studying marine biology in Scotland may not sound like the ideal pathway to a winemaking career, but it has worked for Duncan Shouler.
+Growing up in England and studying marine biology in Scotland may not sound like the ideal pathway to a winemaking career, but it’s been effective for Giesen Chief Winemaker, Duncan Shouler.

 While studying winemaking, Duncan worked and undertook research in Marlborough and for the following few years he gained winemaking experience throughout New Zealand including Martinborough and Central Otago, as well as completing vintages in Bordeaux and California.